Image Credit – Productivity from Work from Home

-As Lakshmi says – If tasks are not getting completed because a person works remotely, it’s a wrong hiring and “remote working” is nowhere to be blamed.
+As Lakshmi says – If tasks are not getting completed because a person works remotely, it’s wrong hiring, and “Work From Home” is nowhere to be blamed.

 Remote Working During COVID-19

 For us working from home is not an issue, but with COVID-19 we were also off our schedule a bit.
-But we adapted to this change pretty quickly, as we are used to working with guests in our home, neighbors knocking our door for a bowl of sugar and ‘n’ number of other distractions.
+But we adapted to this change pretty quickly, as we are used to working with guests in our home, neighbors knocking on our door for a bowl of sugar, and ‘n’ a number of other distractions.

-As we believe in Remote Working we follow certain set of rules –
+As we believe in Remote Working we follow a certain set of rules –

 - Be Disciplined